Pirate Party of Greece

 The Pirate Party of Greece (Κόμμα Πειρατών Ελλάδας) is a political party in Greece.
-Based on the model of the Swedish Pirate Party, it supports reform of copyright law, the abolition of patents, and respect for privacy.
+Initially based on the model of the Swedish Pirate Party, it supports reform of copyright law, the abolition of patents, and respect for privacy.
+In recent years, it has expanded its scope to a broader range of policy topics, such as its support for a fully secular state, the adoption of universal basic income, its opposition to militarism, nationalism, colonialism, and its drive for the further democratization of the European Union.

-The Pirate Party of Greece is a full member of Pirate Parties International.

 The party was founded on 14 January 2012.
 It was officially recognized on 10 February 2012, and had 480 members on that date.
-At the 8 December 2013 Congress, the principles of Direct Democracy and Ecology were deleted.
-The proceedings of the 2013 congress have not been published.
-Today the party has about 20-25 active members.

-Elections
+In 2013, during its 2nd Congress, its members voted to replace an explicit reference to direct democracy in its principles with a more general wording, a decision reverted in the 12th Congress of June 2025 with the adoption of the Rethymno Declaration, which explicitly mentions direct and participatory democracy as prerequisites for the strengthening of democracy and the rule of Law.

+It was a full member of the Pirate Parties International and the European Pirate Party until June 2025, when its members unanimously voted to leave the two entities, citing ideological issues, a lack of political added value, and a lack of room for "constructive and productive political discourse".

+History

 May/June Legislative Elections 2012

-On 6 May Greek legislative election, 2012 the party managed to present candidates in 31 of the 56 constituencies and secured 0.51% (32,484) of the total votes.
+In the 6 May 2012 Greek legislative election, the party managed to present candidates in 31 of the 56 constituencies and secured 0.51% (32,484) of the total votes.
 Out of 32 parties, the Pirate Party came 19th.
 In the June 2012 election the party received 0.23% of the vote (14,169), coming 14th out of 21 parties.

+2nd Congress of 2013

+In the 2nd Congress (2013), the party's members voted to remove an explicit reference to direct democracy from its principles, opting instead for a more general wording.
+This was reverted in the 12th Congress of 2025, with the adoption of the Rethymno Declaration.

 European Elections 2014

-On 25 May 2014 the party participated in the 2014 European elections in a coalition with Ecologist Greens.
+On 25 May 2014, the party participated in the 2014 European elections in a coalition with Ecologist Greens.
 The coalition received 0,90% (51.573) of the vote.
 Noted that Ecologist Greens (standalone with no coalition and before their breakup in two separate parties) received in the May 2012 election 2,93% (185.366) of the vote, and in the June 2012 election 0.88% (54.420) of the vote.
 Their second half, Prasinoi participated separately in the European elections and received 0.50% (28,460 votes).

 European Elections 2019

-In May 2019 the party participated in the 2019 European elections in a coalition with Popular Unity.
+In May 2019, the party participated in the 2019 European elections in a coalition with Popular Unity.
 The coalition received 0,56% (31.674) of the vote.